How did J&B Rare become the fifth highest-selling spirit in the world?

 Justerini & Brooks merged with Twiss, Brownings & Hallowes to form United Wine Traders in 1952.

-Abe Rosenberg (1908 – 1985) became a partner in the Paddington Corporation from the mid-1950s, and he began to expand J&B Rare distribution outside of its New York City heartland into the wider United States.
+Abe Rosenberg (1908 – 1985) became a partner in the Paddington Corporation from the mid-1950s.
+He began to expand J&B Rare distribution outside of its New York City heartland into the wider United States.
 70,000 cases of J&B Rare were sold in 1954.